alonbenach/Whisky_Sond/README.md

    - 'DIST': Number of times the whisky was distilled.
    - 'AGE': Age of the whisky in ints, presumably since a specific year.
    - 'SCORE': A numerical score associated with the whisky.
-   - '%': This column represents a percentage value which isn't clear to me at the beginning of the analysis.
+   - '%': probably refers to alcohol percentage by volume.

 3. Categorical Columns:
    - Columns describing the origin of grains and distillery provide categorical information about the whisky's production process and source.
 These columns are broken down to binary variables in 9 additional columns.

-Dependencies :

 Dataset : scotch.xslx